fireundubh/playwithfire/kingdomcome/mods/more-perks.md

 - Mummer now reduces Visibility by 10% instead of reducing Visibility by 10
 - Savage perk now increases the moving speed multiplier from 1.1 (+10%) to 1.2 (+20%)

+Cloak and Dagger, and Mummer, were nerfed because reducing Visibility by 10 (or 20 with both perks) essentially made Henry invisible.

 ### Version 1.4.2

 - Updated for compatibility with game version 1.4.1